Exact Renormalization Group and Sine Gordon Theory: Exact Renormalization Group

 Let us write the Wilson interaction as $S \equiv -\int du~L(u,t)$.
 We get \be = -\hf\int dz_1~ \int dz_2~ \dot G(z_1,z_2,t) [{\delta^2 S \over \delta X(z_1) \delta X(z_2)} + {\delta S\over \delta X(z_1)}{\delta S\over \delta X(z_2)}] \ee

 We could start with a local bare action:

 where $\delta m^2(u)= (e^{2\phi(u)}-1)m^2$ is a position dependent coupling(mass), but in general even if we start with a local action, after one iteration of the RG it becomes non-local.
-So in the present we start with a non-local action \be S = -\int du \int dv ~\hf z(u,v,t) X(u) X(v) - m_0(t) \ee
+So we start with a non-local action \be S = -\int du \int dv ~\hf z(u,v,t) X(u) X(v) - m_0(t) \ee